rust-lang/rust/text/0000-show-string-guidelines.md

   format!("{}, {}!", "hello", "world")
   ```

+In other words, although more types implement `fmt::Debug`, most
+meaningful uses of interpolation (other than in such implementations)
+will use `fmt::Display`, making `{}` the right choice.

 ## Use in errors

 Right now, the (unstable) `Error` trait comes equipped with a `description`
 method yielding an `Option<String>`.
 This RFC proposes to drop this method an
-instead inherit from `fmt::String`.
+instead inherit from `fmt::Display`.
 It likewise proposes to make `unwrap` in
-`Result` depend and use `fmt::String` rather than `fmt::Show`.
+`Result` depend and use `fmt::Display` rather than `fmt::Debug`.

 The reason in both cases is the same: although errors are often thought of in
 terms of debugging, the messages they result in are often presented directly to
 the user and should thus be tailored.
-Tying them to `fmt::String` makes it
+Tying them to `fmt::Display` makes it
 easier to remember and add such tailoring, and less likely to spew a lot of
 unwanted internal representation.